-- Knorr dried soup mixes
+- Knorr dried soup mixes (veggie flavor)

 Here are some tips on ‘Defrosting Chopped Spinach’.

-Squeezing Your Frozen Spinach
+Squeezing The Water From Your Frozen Spinach

 Fresh Spinach vs. Frozen Spinach

 Fresh spinach will work in this recipe BUT you will need to chop it down before you go any further.
-Some fresh spinach leaves are so large, if you just throw them in the dip as is, you’ll get a “stringy” spinach dip…and trust me…no one likes “stringy” spinach dips.
+Some fresh spinach leaves are so large, if you just throw them in the dip as is, you’ll get a “stringy” spinach dip…and trust me…no one likes “stringy” dips.
 You can also saute your fresh spinach before you add it to your dip.
 It will help the leaves to break down a bit resulting in wilted spinach which is what you want for this dip.

-How To Make Your Spinach Dip “HEALTHY”
+How To Make Your Spinach Dip Healthier

 You can easily swap out the full fat versions of both the cream cheese and sour cream for the fat free versions.
 Another way to cut fat is to use PLAIN YOGURT instead of sour cream!
 It will stay just as creamy!
 If you use Greek yogurt, your dip may be too thick so keep this in mind when swapping!

-What Do You Serve With Spinach Dip?
+What Can You Serve With Spinach Dip?

 Everyone has their own dipping go-to’s.
 I like serving this dip with multiple dipping options to satisfy all my guest’s dietary needs.
 Most men go for the more substantial dippers.
 You know..the ‘carby’ dippers, like bread or crackers!
 So think about who you’re serving.